Sania Sultana Liza: Close Up-1

 In 2008, the third talent hunt organized by Closeup1 was held.
 The contest began in June and around 86,000 contestants were selected in the primary rounds from all over the country.
 From them, 541 got the opportunity to take part in the main contest.
 At the third selection, 115 were selected.
-From the 115, 42 were singled out.
-Out of 42, only the top 16 were chosen.
+From the 115,042 were singled out.
+Out of 42, only the top 12 were chosen.
 Liza was the winner of Close Up-1.

 On December 17, the grand finale of "CloseUp1: Tomakei Khujchhey Bangladesh 2008" was held.
 The winner was selected based on a point system that included both marks given by the judges and public votes (through SMS).
 As the winner, Liza received 1 million Bangladeshi taka ($14,500 as of December 2008) and a car.

 Music career

 In 2008, Liza won the musical talent hunt, Close Up-1.
 Liza's first solo album, Tausif ft Liza Part 1, was released on 12 July 2012.
 Her second solo album, Pagli Suraiya was released on 17 July 2015.
 Liza also did playback in over 50 Bangladeshi films.
 She has sung on over 50 mixed albums.
 She is the first Bangladeshi female singer that her music video on aired on UK-based Bollywood music channel B4U Music.

 Liza is also a TV host in Bangladesh.
 She has hosted over 10 regular TV shows about music on Bangladeshi satellite TV channels.
 Liza take on the role of chief judge in the reality show, RTV's 'Young Star Season 2, 2023' themed 'Gola Chhere Gao.
+She also served as a chief judge on the children's music reality show RTV's Little Star 2025, themed Agamir Konthoshor.

 Personal life

 Liza has been married to Shobuj Khandakar, a Bangladeshi businessman residing in the United States, since December 2022.
-She gave birth to a daughter in New York on 18 March 2024.
+She gave birth to a daughter in New York on 17 March 2024.